Porgramming-Hero-web-course/batch-4-assignment-1-Md-Rashedul-Islam-Rajib/blog-3.md

 Type Guards are essential for reducing type-related errors significantly.
 However, sometimes we need manual type-checking is necessary to prevent incorrect implementations.
 Here are some situations where Type Guards are necessary:

-* **Complex Object Structures**: When an object has multiple types, such as union or intersection types, we must ensure that a specific type is applied correctly to certain places.
+* **Complex Object Structures**: When an object has multiple types such as union or intersection types, we must ensure that a specific type is applied correctly to certain places.

-* **Safety**: Type Guards allow us working with defined types, allowing TypeScript to find type-related errors during runtime, reducing bugs.
+* **Safety**: Type Guards allow us working with defined types and allowing us TypeScript to find type-related errors during runtime.

-* **Improved Developer Experience**: Type Guards advance TypeScript's IntelliSense, providing suggestions and guidance on working with specific types.
+* **Improved Developer Experience**: Advance TypeScript's IntelliSense helps us providing suggestions and guidance on working with specific types by type guards.

 ## Types of Type Guards in TypeScript

-TypeScript allow us several ways to perform type-checking through Type Guards.
+Type Guards uses some method for type checking.
 Here are Type Guard methods:

 ### 1. `typeof` Type Guard